itsmunim/simple-nodejs-scaffold/ReadMe.md

 then this can easily be served using-

 ```
-CLIENT_DIR=<absolute path of your client app folder> npm start
+CLIENT_DIR=<absolute path of your client dir> npm start
 ```

 - If your `index.html` file is at one place and folder with static files in another, then the following might be your option-

 ```
 INDEX=<absolute path of index.html> STATIC_DIR=<absolute path of static folder> npm start
 ```

-## Structure
+## Folder Structure

-P.S.
-The addition of new cli command explained in next section will make your life easy- as adding a new api resource is just one command away!
-And it automatically generates the proper structure.
+At the root of this directory, the `index.js` works as the entrypoint for this service.
+It hooks up with certain modules under `server` dir and makes the service up and running when you hit- `npm start`.

+This is how the `server` dir is structured at this moment:

 ```
-index.js <-- entry point for node
-server <-- root folder for all functionalities
+.
+├── api (all the api resources are here)
+│   ├── user
+│   │   ├── test
+│   │   │   └── controller.test.js
+│   │   ├── config.js
+│   │   ├── controller.js
+│   │   ├── index.js
+│   │   └── route.js
+│   └── index.js
-| - core <-- all the core functionalities belong here
+├── core (all the core functionalities of the service is bundled here)
-  | - shutdownManager.js
-  | - bootstrapper.js
+│   ├── bootstrapper.js
-  | - ...

-| - config <-- all server specific config resides here
-  | - index.js

-| - api <-- all the api resources belong here
-  | - index.js <-- any new api resource is registered here

-  | - <resource>
-    | - route.js <-- specific routing for this resource e.g. /user/all, /user/auth etc.
-    | - controller.js <-- controller for this resource; uses services, controls api flow
-    | - service.js <-- business logics reside here; uses repositories to access persistance layer
-    | - repository.js <-- persistance layer access manager; all orm/db integrations should happen in this layer- single point to plugin/get rid of different integrations
-    | - model.js <-- if this resource needs a db model schema to be specified
-    | - index.js <-- entry point for model, controller, service, route etc. for this resource
-    | - test
-      | - <type>.test.js <-- tests for this resource; type can be model, repository, controller
-      etc. For each there should be one separate test file
+│   ├── commonErrorHandler.js
+│   ├── logger.js
+│   └── shutdownManager.js

-| - testHelpers <-- test specific helpers, shared mocks, global vars should be here
+├── testHelpers (test specific helpers, global vars should be here)
-  | - ...
+│   └── globals.js
+├── utils (any utils or common helpers should be here)
+│   └── error.js
+└── index.js
 ```

-## Adding API Resource
+## Adding new API resource

+### CLI

-Using the new cli tool bundled in this scaffold, adding a new api resource can be as easy as doing- `npm run gen-resource <resource-name-in-kebabcase>`
+Using the new cli tool bundled in this scaffold, adding a new api resource can be as easy as doing-

+`npm run add-resource <resource-name-in-kebabcase>`

-Example- `npm run gen-resource order-items`
+Example- `npm run add-resource order-items`

 Please read the comments generated with the files to better understand the architecture and patterns involved.

+### Manual

 If you still want to do it manually, then follow the instructions below-